 Your first hillclimb can be a bit intimidating if you don't know what to expect.
 Most people use SCCA Solo (autocross) classing for these events, but we also offer SCCA GCR (road race) classes, SOVREN (vintage) classes, and a handful of NHA-only classes.
 Feel free to contact the registrar for help with classing, but more information can be found in the rules at nhahillclimb.org

 The other rules to note are safety related.
-Fire extinguisher mounted within reach of the driver, a HANS device for anyone in a class that allows DOT/Non-DOT slicks (even if they aren't used on the car), or a neck donut for anyone in a street tire class.
+Fire extinguisher mounted within reach of the driver, a HANS device for anyone in a class that allows DOT/Non-DOT slicks (even if they aren't used on the car), a rollbar at minimum for those using HANS devices (except HANS Hybrid).
 Open top cars require a cage.
 Basic stuff you'll find partway down the rules on the NHA page.

 For Maryhill events, because of the popularity, only a two day registration option is offered.
 If an attendee can only do one day that is okay, but the cost is the same.

 Run numbers depends on incidents.
 When someone goes off it can take a bit to recover them and that can cut out a run (read: "don't go off please.")